muarshad01/LLM/Notes/lecture06_notes.md

-* GPT-3 architecture in a lot of detail we also saw the progression from GPT to GPT-22 to GPT-33 and finally to GPT.4
-* Total pre-training cost for GPT-3 is around 4.6 million, which is insanely high.
-* We have also looked at the dataset, which was used for pre-training GPT-3.
-* We learned about the differences between zero-shot versus few-shot learning.
-* Attention behind self-attention prediction of next-word.
-*  uh zero-short versus few-short learning.
-*   basics of the Transformer architecture datasets used for llm pre pre-training
-*   difference between pre-training and fine tuning.
-*    stages of building a large language model.
+## Stages of building a LLM
+* stage-one
+* stage-two
-* three stage stages stage-one stage-two and stage-three
+* stage-three

+#### Stage One: Building a LLM
-*  so in stage one we are going to be looking at uh essentially building a large language model and we are going to look at the building blocks which are necessary so before we go to train the large language model.
+* We're going to look at the building blocks, which are necessary before we go to train the LLM.
-*  we need to do the data pre-processing and sampling in a very specific manner
+* Data pre-processing and sampling in a very specific manner
-*   we need to understand the attention-mechanism and we will need to understand the llm architecture so in the stage-one, we are going to focus on these three things understanding how the data is collected from different datasets
+* We need to understand the attention-mechanism and we will need to understand the LLM architecture so in the stage-one, we are going to focus on these three things understanding
+1. How the data is collected from different datasets?
-*    how the data is processed
+2. How the data is processed?
-*     how the data is sampled
+3. How the data is sampled?

-* number one then we will go to attention mechanism
+#### Attention Mechanism
-* how to C out the attention mechanism completely from scratch in Python what is meant by key-query-value
+* how to C out the attention mechanism completely from scratch in Python
+* what is meant by key-query-value
 * what is the attention-score
 * what is positional encoding
 * what is Vector embedding

-* all of this will be covered in this stage we'll also be looking at the llm architecture such as
-* how to stack different layers on top of each other where should the attention-head go
+* how to stack different-layers on top of each other?
+* where should the attention-head go?

 * so what exactly we will cover in data preparation and sampling
-*  first we'll see tokenization if you are given sentences how to break them down into individual tokens
+*  __Tokenization__: How to break them down into individual tokens
-*   as we have seen earlier a token can be thought of as a unit of a sentence but there is a particular way of doing tokenization
-*   we'll cover that then we will cover
-*   Vector embedding essentially after we do tokenization every word needs to be transformed into a very high dimensional Vector space so that the semantic
+*  __Vector embedding__: After tokenization, every word needs to be transformed into a very high-dimensional Vector space so that the semantic  meaning between words is captured.

-***

-* meaning between words is captured.
 *  Encode every word so that the semantic meaning between the words are captured
-*  so Words which mean similar things lie closer together
-*  so we will learn about Vector embeddings
-*  positional encoding the order in which the word appears in a sentence is also very important
+*  __positional encoding__ the order in which the word appears in a sentence is also very important
-*  pre-training model after learning about tokenization
-*  Vector embedding we will learn about how to construct batches
+*  how to construct batches?
-*  meaning of context how many words should be taken for training to predict the next output we'll see about that and how to basically Fe the data in different sets of batches
+*  how many words should be taken for training to predict the next output?
-*  so that the computation becomes much more efficient
+*  How to basically Fe the data in different sets of batches
-*  so we'll be implementing a data batching sequence
+*  __data batching sequence__
-*  before giving all of the data set into the large language model for pre-training

 #### Second Point
 * I mentioned here is the attention mechanism
 * so here is the attention mechanism for the Transformer model we'll first understand what is meant by every single thing here what is meant by multi-ad attention